Select Department

 Shure GLXD16 – Wireless Guitar Pedal System

-A member of the renowned Shure wireless systems family, the GLXD16 gives you yet another great wireless guitar option.
-Combining the revolutionary LINKFREQ automatic frequency management technology, with battery rechargeability and quality design and construction.
+A member of the renowned wireless systems family, the GLXD16 gives you yet another great option.
+Combining the revolutionary LINKFREQ automatic frequency management technology with battery rechargeability and quality design and construction, it’s a fantastic option.

-What makes this wireless guitar system so great though, is its ability to integrate into any pedalboard.
+What makes this system so great though, is its ability to integrate into any pedalboard.
 While also featuring integrated strobe and needle guitar tuners.
 But above all, it delivers exceptional digital audio clarity with seamless operation.
-It’s available in both K14 and K17 frequency ranges and offers up to 15 hours of battery life.
-While also giving you up to 100 meters of line of sight operating difference.
+It’s available in both K14 and K17 frequency ranges and offers up to 15 hours of battery life while also giving you up to 100 meters of line of sight operating difference.

 Features